awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-detection.md

    The `is_hot` field is provided as an indicator if the script intentionally generated the value as part of a hotspot\.
 This can help you evaluate whether the hotspot detection function is working properly\.

-1. **Create the application** – Using the AWS Management Console, create a Kinesis Data Analytics application\.
+1. **Create the application** – Using the AWS Management Console, you then create a Kinesis data analytics application\.
 Configure the application input by mapping the streaming source to an in\-application stream \(`SOURCE_SQL_STREAM_001`\)\.
 When the application starts, Kinesis Data Analytics continuously reads the streaming source and inserts records into the in\-application stream\.

-   Use the following application code for the application:
+   In this exercise, you use the following code for the application:

    ```
    CREATE OR REPLACE STREAM "DESTINATION_SQL_STREAM" (